 Key points about the Basic Daily Fee:

-In addition to the Basic Daily Fee, some residents may also have to pay a Means-Tested Care Fee.
+In addition to the Basic Daily Fee, some residents may also have to pay a Non-Clinical Care Contribution.
 This fee is an extra contribution toward the cost of your care, based on your income and assets.

 Services Australia (Centrelink) or the Department of Veterans’ Affairs (DVA) conducts an Income and Assets Assessment to decide how much you can afford to contribute.
 This fee is not fixed — it is tailored to your financial circumstances.